London to Brighton walk: History

-In the age before mechanical transport there were clearly many people who had walked from London to Brighton for various purposes.
-As part of the French Revolution, for example, the French monarchy was abolished in September 1792, and in January 1793 the last French king Louis XVI was beheaded in Paris.
-Britain expelled the French ambassador from London and France declared war on Great Britain.
-In the following weeks large detachments of artillery marched from Woolwich with their field-pieces for south coast ports, particularly Brighton, Yarmouth, Dover and Hythe, until every port of any consequence opposite the French coast had forces stationed there ready to respond should any French privateers approach the coast.
+In the age before mechanical transport many people walked from London to Brighton for various purposes.
+During the French Revolutionary Wars, large detachments of artillery marched from Woolwich to Brighton and other south coast ports, ready to respond to any French aggression..
 In December 1815 a gentleman presenting himself as Count Frederick de Rode, a captain in the Emperor of Russia's Hussar Regiment, walked from London to Brighton with his servant to seek an audience with the Prince of Wales.
 He claimed to have "fought in all the battles throughout the two campaigns in France," and during his stay in Paris had his money and passport stolen.
 In August 1832 there was a cholera outbreak in London and it was decided to move as many troops as possible out of the city to protect them from the epidemic.
 The third battalion Royal Scots Fusiliers marched to the barracks at Brighton.
 Following the annual military camp at Chobham Common in August 1853, the 4th Light Dragoons marched from there to the barracks at Brighton.

 The first person recorded to have covered the route for what might be considered sport was Captain Robertson of the South Gloucester Militia who walked from Brighton to London and back in September 1803.
 He wagered 40 guineas that he could do it within 48 hours and won his bet handsomely, arriving back at his camp in Brighton after 45 h 20 min.
 The following July John Bell walked from Brook Green, Hammersmith, to Brighton for a wager of 200 guineas that he could do it in fourteen hours, and won his bet with fifteen minutes to spare.

 Start of the Stock Exchange walk from London to Brighton, Friday 1 May 1903.

 In November 1822 a 58-year-old pedestrian called Wright covered the route on each of four consecutive days.
 Starting on Tuesday 5 November he walked from London to the Elephant and Castle in Brighton in 13 h 43 min, and the next day he walked back.
 On Thursday and Friday he repeated the walk finishing at the Crown and Barley Mow, Gray's Hill Lane, at seven o'clock in the evening having covered 216 miles (347.6 km) in a total walking time of 2 days, 7 h 11 min.